amplication/docs/docs/how-to/choose-configure-update-database.md

 1. When [creating a new service](/first-service/) using the wizard in Amplication, you'll be required to select a database.
 If you're using [Jovu](/amplication-ai/) to create your service, you can specify a different database than the default.
 2. Choose from the available options, which may include:
+   - Microsoft SQL Server (default for .NET)
    - PostgreSQL (default for Node.js)
+   - MongoDB
    - MySQL
-   - Microsoft SQL Server
-   - MongoDB

 Consider factors such as your team's familiarity with the database, scalability needs, and specific feature requirements when making your choice.